CodePushGo/website/src/content/blog/en/capacitor-vs-appflow-ota-update-solutions-compared.md

 Based on these distinctions, here’s a quick guide to help you pick the right platform:

--   **Enterprise Organizations**: If security is a top priority, Capgo is a strong fit.
+-   **Enterprise Organizations**: If security is a top priority, CodePushGo is a strong fit.
 Its [self-hosted deployment](https://capgo.app/blog/self-hosted-capgo/) and **end-to-end encryption** meet strict security demands.
 Plus, it integrates smoothly with CI/CD tools, making it ideal for large-scale operations [\[1\]](https://capgo.app/).

--   **Growing Teams**: Capgo’s scalable infrastructure and channel system allow for targeted updates to specific user groups, giving teams precise control over deployments [\[1\]](https://capgo.app/).
+-   **Growing Teams**: CodePushGo’s scalable infrastructure and channel system allow for targeted updates to specific user groups, giving teams precise control over deployments [\[1\]](https://capgo.app/).

--   **Cost-Conscious Developers**: With its competitive pricing, Capgo is a budget-friendly option compared to Appflow, making it suitable for teams of any size [\[1\]](https://capgo.app/).
+-   **Cost-Conscious Developers**: With its competitive pricing, CodePushGo is a budget-friendly option compared to Appflow, making it suitable for teams of any size [\[1\]](https://capgo.app/).

 -   **Planning for the Future**: Appflow’s scheduled shutdown in 2026 means migration planning is essential.
-Capgo’s open-source approach, active development, and growing community make it a reliable long-term choice [\[1\]](https://capgo.app/).
+CodePushGo’s open-source approach, active development, and growing community make it a reliable long-term choice [\[1\]](https://capgo.app/).